 It is, however, very unlikely that the itinerary would be substantially altered.
 If alterations are necessary the leader will decide the best alternative option, taking into consideration the best interests of the whole group.
 Where a change does occur, we do everything we can to minimize its effect, but we cannot be responsible for the results of changes or delays.

 Opportunities for challenging trekking or hiking and pleasant strolls are scattered all over this planet; you just need to know where to find them.
 We at Gokyo Treks and Expedition believe in quality services.
 Your safety and satisfaction is our concern.
-We are a team of professional, experienced, well trained and licensed local guides who knows the destination much better than others.
-Not only this but also we give benefits to the local communities and helps to conserve natural resources which reduced in costs and consumption.
+We are a team of professional, experienced, well trained, and licensed local guides who knows the destination much better than others.
+Not only this but also we give benefits to the local communities and helps to conserve natural resources which reduced costs and consumption.